Anerood Jugnauth: Premiership: 1982–1995

-1995 and onwards
+Defeat and out from parliament: 1995–2000

 When Jugnauth lost a vote of confidence over a language issue that required an amendment to the constitution, he dissolved parliament on 16 November 1995 and called a snap election for 20 December.
 Candidates had to be nominated by 4 December, and the campaign was officially opened on 5 December.
 A record 506 candidates entered the fray in which some 42 parties and independents participated.
 A landslide victory for the opposition ended Jugnauth's rule as prime minister which had lasted since 1982.
 The Labour Party-Mauritian Militant Movement (MMM) alliance captured all 60 of the directly elected seats on the island of Mauritius with only 63.7% of the poll, representing a mere 51.1% of the total electorate.
 The two seats on the island of Rodrigues went to l'Organisation du Peuple de Rodrigues (OPR).
 The MSM-RMM alliance obtained 19.3% of the votes cast or the support of 15.4% of the total electorate, but even under the best-loser system it found itself without a single seat in the National Assembly.
 (Renouveau Militant Mauricien (RMM) was the name adopted by a substantial part of the MMM led by Dr. Prem Nababsing (after Bérenger had broken away from it in 1993 and retained the right to the name of MMM).

 Only four best-loser seats were allocated and went to small parties with little national influence – two to the Mouvement Rodriguais in Rodrigues island and the other two respectively to the Hizbullah Party and the Parti Gaëtan Duval (PGD, formerly the PMSD).
 Jugnauth stood as a candidate at the by-election held in constituency No. 9 (Flacq/Bon Acceuil) in April 1998 but was defeated.
 He immediately initiated the idea of an MSM/MMM federation which eventually took shape in January 1999.
 The Federation was dissolved, however, after the defeat of its candidate at the by-election held on 19 September 1999.

 Jugnauth founded the MSM/MMM Alliance with Bérenger, leader of the MMM, on 14 August 2000, based on equal sharing of power.
-At the general elections held on 11 September 2000, he was elected as first member of constituency No 7 (Piton/Rivière du Rempart) and was appointed Prime Minister.
+At the general elections held on 11 September 2000, he was elected as first member of constituency No 7 (Piton/Rivière du Rempart) and was appointed prime minister.